SuperSam1995/hedge-fund-ml/docs/REPRODUCE.md

 The Makefile target invokes `uv run --group dev --extra deep-learning -m hedge_fund_ml.cli reproduce`, ensuring the TensorFlow/Keras extras are available for the GAN and autoencoder placeholders while respecting the project lockfile.
+`uv run` shells into the managed virtual environment, so there is no need to activate `.venv/` manually.

 ## Data expectations